nhsland/futurenhs-platform/workspace-service/README.md

 [rustfmt](https://github.com/rust-lang/rustfmt) is used for formatting our rust code.
 CI will fail if code is not formatted correctly.

 To run locally: `cargo fmt`

+## IDE Support

+Most of the team uses Visual Studio Code with the [rust-analyser](https://marketplace.visualstudio.com/items?itemName=matklad.rust-analyzer) plugin.

+The default formatter for .sql files in vscode is not postgresql-specific, and highlights many words that are not keywords in postgresql.
+It is worthwhile using some postgresql-specific syntax highlighting to avoid confusion (for example, you could install a plugin like [this one](https://marketplace.visualstudio.com/items?itemName=JPTarquino.postgresql) and run `cmd+shift+p` `Change Language Mode` `Configure File Association for '.sql'...` `PGSQL`).